tijnisfijn/Resolume-Composition-Converter/docs/GITHUB_ACTIONS.md

 git push origin v1.1.3
 ```

+After pushing a tag, the workflow will:
+1. Build the application
+2. Create a ZIP archive of the build output
-After pushing a tag, the workflow will create a GitHub Release with the tag name, but it will not contain the actual built application due to GitHub Actions limitations.
+3. Create a GitHub Release with the tag name
+4. Upload the ZIP archive to the release

+You can then download the built application from the Releases page on GitHub.

+### 2. Workflow Artifacts (for all commits)

+For all commits (including those without tags), the workflow will upload the built application as a workflow artifact:

+1. Go to the Actions tab in your repository
+2. Click on the workflow run
+3. Scroll down to the Artifacts section
+4. Download the "Resolume-Composition-Converter-Windows" artifact

 ## Troubleshooting

 If the workflow fails, check the following:

-1. **Git Issues**: The repository contains submodules that can cause issues with GitHub Actions
-2. **Permissions**: Ensure the workflow has the correct permissions to create releases
-3. **Tag Format**: Make sure tags follow the format `v*` (e.g., v1.1.2, v1.1.3)
+1. **Submodule Issues**: Ensure that the submodules are properly configured
+2. **Dependencies**: Ensure all required dependencies are listed in requirements.txt
+3. **Build Script**: Verify that build/windows/build_windows.py works correctly locally
+4. **File Paths**: Check that all file paths in the workflow and build script are correct
+5. **Python Version**: Make sure the application is compatible with the Python version used in the workflow

 ## Future Improvements

 Potential improvements to the workflow:

-1. **Self-Hosted Runner**: Set up a self-hosted runner that can handle the repository structure
-2. **Alternative CI/CD**: Explore alternative CI/CD platforms that might work better with the repository
-3. **Repository Restructuring**: Consider restructuring the repository to be more compatible with GitHub Actions
+1. **Code Signing**: Implement code signing for the Windows executable
+2. **Automated Testing**: Add automated tests to verify the built application works correctly
+3. **Cross-Platform Builds**: Add macOS and Linux build jobs
+4. **Version Tagging**: Automatically update version numbers and create tags
+5. **Release Notes**: Automatically generate release notes from commit messages